Operations Manuals for aircraft operators

 The OM must be aligned with the regulations.
 Personnel following the procedures in the OM need to know that they won’t break any regulations.
 A difference between the OM and regulations does not provide an excuse to deviate from the regulations, even if the competent authority has accepted the OM.

 The OM needs to do more than reproduce the regulations; it needs to include instructions for personnel.
-A good OM will describe not only what to do but how to do it.
+A good OM will describe what to do and how to do it.

-The OM has to be submitted to the competent authority, and parts must be approved, but the manual is not for the authority.
+The OM must be submitted to the competent authority, and parts must be approved, but the manual is not for the authority.
 It’s for operator personnel so that they know how to do their jobs.

 Content of an Operations Manual

 An OM includes instructions and information for pilots to fly aircraft and the other information necessary to operate the aircraft.
 This means everything from flight planning, passenger handling and ground operations to security procedures, health precautions, and flight time limitations.

 As well as describing how aircraft are operated the OM also describes the aircraft operator’s organisation.
 This includes the corporate structure, duties and responsibilities of personnel, safety policy, risk management, compliance monitoring and emergency response.